What does it mean to have an active, healthy, and engaged lifestyle as a senior?

 And according to the Hebbian theory, you can create new neural pathways until the day you die… which means by taking on new experiences that focus on growth you’ll be nurturing your cognitive health.

-Bonus Tip: People who use self-assessment have a huge advantage in achieving their greatest goals.
-Use this free Retirement Lifestyle Assessment to get super clear on your core values and goals.
+Bonus Tip: People who use find clarity have a huge advantage in achieving their greatest goals.
+Use this free Finding Clarity Workbook to get super clear on your core values and goals.
 Finding clarity on what you really want gives you a crystal clear destination, so you can better map out fulfilling activities, goals and growth experiences.

 Some ideas pulled from these 19 Tips for an Amazing Life After Retirement: